Yemen's warring parties accuse each other of attacking pipeline

 The United Nations and Western powers hope the threat posed by the global coronavirus pandemic will push Yemen’s combatants into fresh talks to end a largely stalemated war that has left millions vulnerable to disease and starvation.

+The shelling came from the part of the divided city controlled by the Houthis, they said.

+Taiz, Yemen’s third-biggest city, is a front line in the conflict.
+A U.N.-mediated deal reached in Stockholm in December 2018 aimed to set up a committee to establish humanitarian corridors to the city, but little progress has been made so far.

-Reporting by Maher Chmaytelli; Editing by Mark Heinrich
+Reporting by Maher Chmaytelli and Muhammad Ghobari; Editing by Mark Heinrich and Pravin Char